UWPCE-PythonCert/PythonCertDevel/_sources/exercises/string_formatting.rst.txt

 So you want to find a string formatting operator that will "pad" the number with zeros for you.

-2) The second element is a floating point number, you want to display it with 2 decimal places shown.
+2) The second element is a floating point number.
+You should display it with 2 decimal places shown.

-3) The third value is an integer, but could be any number -- you want it displayed in scientific notation with 2 decimal places shown.
+3) The third value is an integer, but could be any number.
+You should display it in scientific notation, with 2 decimal places shown.

-4) The fourth value is a float with a lot of digits -- display it in scientific notation with 3 significant figures
+4) The fourth value is a float with a lot of digits -- display it in scientific notation with 3 significant figures.

 Dynamically Building up format strings